Welcome Gene Janch Center

 DNA Purification Methods

-DNA purification is prerequisite step for an array of biomolecular analyses such as PCR, electrophoresis, DNA sequencing, fingerprinting, genetic engineering and cloning.
+DNA purification can be used for molecular analyses such as PCR, electrophoresis, sequencing genomes, fingerprinting, genetic engineering and cloning.
 It plays an important role in understanding the genetic cause of disease, detection of virus and bacteria.
-This technique is essential for many diagnostic tests.
+It is also essential for the development of diagnostics and drugs.

 DNA extraction is the process of separating DNA from cells present in any biological sample.
-The purpose is to separate DNA in the nucleus from other cellular components found in the cells.
+Mission is to separate DNA in the nucleus from other cellular components found in the cells.
 The extracted DNA should be of good quality and in efficient amount.
-Quality of purified DNA is determined by purity of DNA without contamination such as RNA, proteins, detergents etc. DNA can be extracted by manual method as well as by commercially available kits.
+Quality should be determined by purity of DNA without contamination such as RNA and proteins.
+Avoiding things like detergents, temperature, bad handling etc. which can denature DNA so should go through a certain protocol.
+DNA can be extracted by manual method as well as commercially available kits.

 Step 1.
-Breaking the cells open to release the DNA
+Breaking cells open to release the DNA

-The cells in the sample are lysed by physical or chemical methods in a solution containing salt and detergent.
+A detergent is then added.
 The detergent breaks down the lipids in the cell membrane and nuclei.
-Hence DNA is released as the cell membranes are disrupted.
+Hence DNA is released as when these membranes are disrupted.

 Step 2.
 Separating DNA from proteins and other cellular debris